-FINDING: As discussed herein, the applicants two parcel partition is in compliance with the applicable zoning regulations for the Residential Single Family zone.
-The property is zoned Open Space and Parks which has no requirements relative to dimensional standards.
+FINDING: As discussed herein, the applicants two parcel partition is in compliance with the applicable zoning regulations for the Residential zone.
 This criterion is met.

 2. Each parcel is suited for the use intended or to be offered, including, but not limited to, sewage disposal, water supply, guaranteed access and utilities.